 The Secret Pre-War Story of Pan American's Flying Boats

-And the United States Navy found itself dangerously vulnerable to Japanese expansion.
+Alarmingly, the United States Navy found itself dangerously vulnerable to Japanese expansion and ultimately war.

-Certain war was on the horizon - but - bound by treaty limitation and popular isolationism the government was powerless to prepare for the inevitable war with Japan.
+Certain war was on the horizon - but - bound by treaty limitation and popular isolationism, America was powerless to prepare for the inevitable war with Japan.

 The Opening Gambit